CtrlK

 Specificity

-Names a specific domain (Fx component creation) and mentions a concrete pattern ('def/fx/impl pattern'), but only describes one action ('Create') without listing additional capabilities or details about what the component involves.
+Names a specific domain (Fx component creation) and a specific pattern (def/fx/impl), but only describes one action ('Create') rather than listing multiple concrete capabilities.

 2 / 3